 6/ Credit authorization for a certified International Operation Center (IOC) was allowed through December 31, 2018.
-Thus, an IOC may not generate new credits after this date.
-Unused credits earned in TY 2018 can be carried forward to TY 2023.
+The credit it taken annually for 5 years.
+No credits, other than unused carryforwards, can be claimed after December 31, 2025.

 Z/ Statute provides that credits can be claimed for 10 consecutive years beginning with the calendar year in which the taxpayer holds title to a qualified energy generator that first produces electricity between January 1, 2011 and December 31, 2020.
 Since a taxpayer may begin earning first-year credits as late as TY 2020, the latest year a credit may be earned under the 10-year schedule is TY 2030.
 Unused credits earned in TY 2030 can be carried forward to TY 2035.